ghprmerge

 • Evaluate readiness (checks, conflicts, branch status)

-• If --merge --skip-rebase: attempt merge even if branch is behind
+• With --skip-rebase: attempt merge even if branch is behind

 • Record result immediately